SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

           -
             type: text
             text: '.
 When you submit your proposal, you''ll be asked if your session should be considered for inclusion in any of the tracks.'
+    type: content
+    enabled: true
   -
+    bard:
+      -
         type: heading
         attrs:
-          level: 3
+          level: 2
         content:
           -
             type: text
-            text: 'Proposal submission and review'
+            text: Benefit
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Proposals are reviewed by a committee comprising students, staff, and advisors.
-By submitting a workshop proposal for this volunteer, peer-to-peer conference experience, you understand that you will not be compensated and that all conference participants are responsible for their own food, lodging, and travel, except where otherwise negotiated by contract.'
+            text: 'We are delighted—for the first time ever—to officially offer complimentary conference registrations to all presenters of accepted workshops.
+By submitting a workshop proposal, you acknowledge and waive the right to additional compensation, except where otherwise negotiated and agreed to under contract.'
       -
         type: paragraph
-        content:
-          -
-            type: text
-            marks:
-              -
-                type: bold
-            text: '***The workshop proposal form will open on April 4, 2022.***'
-      -
-        type: paragraph
-      -
-        type: set
-        attrs:
-          enabled: false
-          values:
-            type: buttons
-            buttons:
-              -
-                text: 'Proposal closed'
-                color: btn-green
-                size: btn-lg
-                block: false
-                outline: true
-                target_blank: false
-            contain: true
     type: content
     enabled: true
   -